enricosada/paket-repotool-testing/README.md

 NOTE Dotnet cli global tools are wip in .net core sdk 2.2 so may change.
-Repo tools will allow to consume these packages too NOTE The dotnet cli tool require the working directory to be the same of the project where is specified (the .csproj/.fsproj) NOTE the Xplat mean the same invocation string can be used for all os in shell (no need to think about mono on osx/unix for example)
+Repo tools will allow to consume these packages too NOTE The dotnet cli tool require the working directory to be the same of the project where is specified (the .csproj/.fsproj) NOTE the `Xplat CLI` mean the same invocation string can be used for all os in shell (no need to think about mono on osx/unix for example)

 <a name="how-works"></a>
 # How works